-Finding: For the MBDO, MBPT, CBDO, and CBPT modes, missed trips are calculated as the difference between schedule vehicle mileage, minus the actual mileage recorded by the on-board APC software.
+Finding: For the MBDO and MBPT modes, missed trips are calculated as the difference between schedule vehicle mileage, minus the actual mileage recorded by the on-board APC software.
 These missed trips are automatically deducted from the scheduled vehicle miles to arrive at actual vehicle revenue miles.
 We compared the AVRM data recorded by the APC data, to that recorded by OCTA and reported to NTD for the entire year, noting no discrepancies for the MBDO and MBPT modes.
-The CBDO and CBPT modes had no data recorded due to being in non-operational status.

-• If actual VRMs are calculated from hubodometers, document the procedures used to calculate and subtract deadhead mileage.
+If actual VRMs are calculated from hubodometers, document the procedures used to calculate and subtract deadhead mileage.
 Select a random sample of the hubodometer readings and determine that the stated procedures for hubodometer deadhead mileage adjustments are applied as prescribed.
 Test the arithmetical accuracy of the summary of intermediate accumulations.